 Aghdam: how a ruined city is being brought back to life

-A guide to Aghdam in Karabakh — once called the 'Hiroshima of the Caucasus', now a major reconstruction site.
-Its history, the surviving Juma Mosque and Bread Museum, and how travelers can understand it today.
+Aghdam in Karabakh — once the 'Hiroshima of the Caucasus', now a vast reconstruction site.
+Its history, the surviving Juma Mosque, and how to visit today.

 Few places in Karabakh tell the region's story as bluntly as Aghdam.
 For years it stood as a ghost town — an entire city reduced to rubble, its Juma Mosque left almost alone among the ruins.
 Today Aghdam is one of the largest reconstruction projects in the country, and watching it rebuild is a way to understand what the whole of Karabakh is going through.